-The foreign central bank compensates the FRBNY based on the foreign currency amounts it holds for the FRBNY.
+The foreign central bank compensates the FRBNY based on the amount outstanding and the rate under the swap agreement.
 The Bank's allocated portion of the amount of compensation received during the term of the swap transaction is reported as "Interest income: System Open Market Account: Central bank liquidity swaps" in the Statements of Income and Comprehensive Income.